DavidC001/retico-objectFeatures/README.md

 # retico-objectFeatures

-A reticoo module for extracting visual features from detected objects using CLIP and other vision models from Hugging Face transformers.
+A retico module for extracting visual features from detected objects using CLIP and other vision models from Hugging Face transformers.

 ## Overview